 Using infliximab may increase your risk of developing other types of cancer, including skin cancer.
 Ask your doctor about your specific risk.

-It is not known whether infliximab will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.
 If you use infliximab while you are pregnant, make sure any doctor caring for your new baby knows that you used the medicine during pregnancy.
 Being exposed to infliximab in the womb could affect your baby's vaccination schedule during the first 6 months of life.

 It is not known whether infliximab passes into breast milk.
 You should not breast-feed while you are receiving infliximab.